How to Talk About Life Insurance with Someone Who Doesn’t Want to Discuss It

 Many people think life insurance costs more than it does.
 The 2014 Insurance Barometer study found that more than 80 percent of the people who participated overestimated the cost.
 Term life insurance, which provides coverage for a specified period of time, can be very affordable and fit even tight budgets.
 It provides flexibility in the length (the term) of the policy and can often be converted to a permanent policy within a certain period.

 Inexpensive, expandable, and simple to understand, term life may be the type of life insurance your spouse will be willing to discuss if cost is an issue.
-To get a ballpark estimate of what a term life policy might cost, you can get a preliminary quote online.
+To get a ballpark estimate of what a term life policy might cost, you can get a preliminary term life insurance quote online.

 3. Wait For the Right Moment to Open the Discussion.